-How to test the ring current electron model?
+How to test the model?

-The reader may have hoped that we would already have done all of the necessary calculations to definitely prove the point(s) that we have made above.
+The reader may have hoped that we would already have done all of the necessary calculations to definitely prove all of the point(s) that we have been making above.
 However, as amateur physicists we are not in a position to do what would amount to full-blown PhD research-and it would probably require a team rather than a single individual relating everything to everything.
 We are confident such calculations are possible and will look out for research in this regard.
 In fact, we obviously hope that someone will beat us in this regard.

-There is also, of course, an obvious experiment which could test the hypothesis-and the ring current model of an electron as a whole.
+There is also, of course, an obvious experiment which could test the hypothesis in regard to the nature of the electron-and the ring current model of an electron as a whole, for that matter.
 Indeed, it is now assumed that an electron - when doing a Stern-Gerlach experiment - should appear to be in two states: its magnetic moment will be either up (+1) or down (-1).
-However, a finer measurement should reveal a secondary split of these two states because of the spin angular momentum.
+However, a finer measurement may reveal a secondary split of these two states because of the spin angular momentum.
 We am not aware of any measurements having been made here, but that should not surprise us: actual Stern-Gerlach experiments are never done with electrons.